 This section describes certain parental rights as specified in state or federal law.

-CONSENT, OPT OUT AND REFUSAL RIGHTS

-Consent to Conduct a Psychological Evaluation or Provide a Mental Health Care Service
+CONSENT, OPT OUT AND REFUSAL RIGHTS Consent to Conduct a Psychological Evaluation

 Unless required under state or federal law, a district employee will not conduct a psychological examination, test, or treatment without obtaining written parental consent.